NEMO Hornet Elite 2 Review

 The downside of this tent is its lack of rigidity in high wind.
 It only has a few pole segments, so even if you stake it out as thoroughly as you possibly can, the spine of the pole structure still wobbles and flexes in the wind.

 This tent is an all-star when it comes to weight.
 In fact, when you consider the entire package (tent, fly, poles, and stakes), it is one of the very lightest (semi)-freestanding tents around.
 All in it is just over two pounds.
-This increases its versatility quite a bit, making it a super lightweight option for two people to split up (as long as you don't mind be really cozy with that person at night), or a roomier tent for one person, still carrying a very reasonable load.
+This increases its versatility quite a bit, making it a super lightweight option for two people to split up (as long as you don't mind being really cozy with that person at night), or a roomier tent for one person, still carrying a very reasonable load.

 There's really nothing bad to say about it.
 There are tradeoffs for having a tent this light, which are discussed in this review.
 It's heavier than many ultralight tarp shelters, but as far as dedicated-pole, double-wall tents go, this one is as light as it gets.